bootstrap-vue-next/bootstrap-vue-next/docs/getting-started/README.md

 import {createApp} from 'vue'
 import BootstrapVue3 from 'bootstrap-vue-3'

-// Optional, since every component import their Bootstrap funcionality
+// Optional, since every component import their Bootstrap functionality
 // the following line is not necessary
 // import 'bootstrap'